FuelLabs/fuel-specs/specs/protocol/abi.md

 The function selector is the first 4 bytes of the SHA-256 hash function of the signature of the Sway function being called.
 Then, these 4 bytes are right-aligned to 8 bytes, left-padded with zeroes.

-_N.B.: the default word size for the Fuel Virtual Machine is 8 bytes._
+_N.B.: the default word size for the FuelVM is 8 bytes._

 The signature is composed of the function name with the parenthesized list of comma-separated parameter types without spaces.
 All strings encoded with UTF-8.